bhl-gn-workshop/Identification-Key-Finder/finding_keys.md

 The script was executed using the BHL corpus on an external hardisk attached to a dual core lenovo T430 laptop with 8GB of memory using regular expression using regular expression ```\bkey\b```.
 It took about 50 minutes for the script to match all the lines of the ocr text.
 The output of the script captured the line number, text, content hash and related BHL, internet archive and Preston urls in the file [itemurl-line-match.tsv](./itemurl-line-match.tsv.gz).
 The file contains 758k unique matches, including the 10 lines below.
 Note that the urls were turned into labels ia (internet archive), bhl (biodiversity heritage library) and ocr test (a url pointing to a preston archive at https://deeplinker.bio) to declutter the table representation.

- bhl item links | line number | matching line
+ item links | line number | matching line
   --- | --- | ---
 [ia](https://archive.org/download/00921238.85096.emory.edu) [bhl](https://www.biodiversitylibrary.org/item/174408) [ocr-text](https://deeplinker/80a66488fa27d4f5c2ed03914220c5f749d2469c5f7264ab7c08dc94ee8b6fc7) |10867|belong we have the key-note to the common
 [ia](https://archive.org/download/00921238.85096.emory.edu) [bhl](https://www.biodiversitylibrary.org/item/174408) [ocr-text](https://deeplinker/80a66488fa27d4f5c2ed03914220c5f749d2469c5f7264ab7c08dc94ee8b6fc7)|11012|living beings, it gave him the key to many mys-